16. Cat worship

 5. How to make a mummy

 Ancient Egyptian burial featured embalming and mummification, particularly for nobles, leading officials and the wealthy.
-Firstly, the dead person’s organs were removed, and brain tissue taken out by a special hook inserted through the nose.
+Firstly, the dead person’s organs were removed, and brain tissue is taken out by a special hook inserted through the nose.
 The organs were placed in canopic jars, preserved in fluid, and later buried with the mummy.

 4. Canopic Jars